hhhuuuooo/cooperation/README.md

     * Generate packets having random source and destination pairs during intialization.
     * Generate new packets when the congestion occurs or a packet has successfully arrive at its destination.
 * get_graph.py
-  * Generate the regular 7*7 topology using in simulations.
+  Generate the regular 7*7 topology using in simulations.
 * UpdateEdges.py
-  * Perform dynamically changing topology through randomly selecting nodes to change their coordinates.
+  Perform dynamically changing topology through randomly selecting nodes to change their coordinates.
 * neural_network.py
-  * Define the struture of DQN agent's Neural Network.
+  Define the struture of DQN agent's Neural Network.
 * replay_memory.py
-  * Accomplish saving and sampling the generated experiences during routing process.
+  Accomplish saving and sampling the generated experiences during routing process.
 * Packet.py
-  * Define packet object.
+  Define packet object.
 * net_params.pth
-  * the trained neural networks' model
+  The trained neural networks' model
 * experiences.txt
-  * the generated data set.
+  The generated data set.
 * draw_plots.py
   * Plot the experimental results.
 * Setting.json